robcast/semantic-field-definition-generator/README.md

 semantic-field-util -f RS -y ./fieldDefinitions.yml write -t ../ldp/assets/fieldDefinitions.trig
 ```

-This will read the YAML file `fieldDefinitions.yml` and create ResearchSpace-flavor field definitions in the TriG file `../ldp/assets/fieldDefinitions.trig`.
+This will read the YAML file `fieldDefinitions.yml` and create ResearchSpace-flavor (`-f RS`) field definitions in the TriG file `../ldp/assets/fieldDefinitions.trig`.

-For more details on use of the command line tool run `semantic-field-util -h`.

 You can also use the generator library in your Python program